openebs/openebs/k8s/jiva/README.md

 ./snapshot-cleanup.sh pvc-d01e90d9-a921-11e9-93c2-42010a8000ab 12
 ```

 In the above example, 12 snapshots will be deleted from the total number of the auto-generated snapshots of the volume.
-After deleteing mentioned number of snapshots, total number of auto generated snapshot will be (old total number- given number for deletion) + (total number of replica -1).
+After deleting mentioned number of snapshots, total number of auto generated snapshot will be (old total number- given number for deletion) + (total number of replica -1).
 In this example, (21-12)+2=11

 **Note:** In case of unexpected disconnect during the cleanup process, you will have to run the following command to restore the volume service.
 ```